Xicane/Grytios/README.md

 - 👋 Hi, I’m @Grytios
 - 👀 I’m interested in developing bots in discord
-- 🌱 I’m currently learning phyton, php and javascript
+- 🌱 I’m currently learning c++, c and java
 - 💞️ I’m looking to collaborate on projects, like games
 - 📫 How to reach me: You can contact me with this email: gta-trongt-yt@protonmail.com